Why We Wrote This Guide

 - 360 Deal

-A 360 deal is found in many of today’s contracts between a record label and a recording artist and refer to the label’s efforts to obtain a share in all other rights and revenue streams related to the artist, in addition to the exclusive recording rights.
+A 360 deal is found in many of today’s contracts between a record label and a recording artist and refers to the label’s efforts to obtain a share in all other rights and revenue streams related to the artist, in addition to the exclusive recording rights.
 Additional rights in a 360 deal may include name and likeness rights, touring rights, music publishing rights in songs written by the artist, and more.
 The 360 trend is not limited to record labels.
 More and more companies that started off as strictly publishing or management entities are now moving towards a 360 approach in an attempt to become a one-stop-shop for musicians.

 - Producer Deal

 The producer agreement usually occurs between a producer and artist, though sometimes it can form between a label and a producer.
 The producer can often negotiate up to a 50% fraction of the label’s net receipts for a given sound recording.
-This negotiation is always based around the producer’s track record and experience with artists.
+This negotiation is always based on the the producer’s track record and experience with artists.

 - Co-Writer Agreement